dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"cardinalities": [...]`

-Cardinalities is an array that contains the information about the connections between resources.
-It tells what type of connections a single resource has as well as how many times the connection is established.
-Thus, the actual "network" is saved in this array.
+An array that contains information about the relation between resources and properties.
+It tells what properties a resource can have as well as how many times the relation is established.

 - `cardinalities`: Array of references to the properties that the resource may hold including the cardinality.
 A cardinality has the following properties:
     - `propname`: The name of the property.
-If it's used in the form ":"propname, the current ontology is referenced.
-If the ":"is omitted, a DSP standard ontology is referenced, otherwise the full prefix of the ontology has to be used.
+If it's used in the form `:my_propname`, the current ontology is referenced.
+      Otherwise, the prefix of the ontology the property is part of has to be used.
-    - `gui_order`: An integer number which will help the GUI to display the properties in the desired order
+    - `gui_order`: An integer number which will help the GUI to display the properties in the desired order (optional)
     - `cardinality`: Indicates how often a given property may occur.
 The possible values are:
         - `"1"`: exactly once (mandatory one value and only one)
         - `"0-1"`: The value may be omitted, but can occur only once.
         - `"1-n"`: At least one value must be present, but multiple values may be present.
         - `"0-n"`: The value may be omitted, but may also occur multiple times.

+##### Comments

+`"comments": { "<lang>": "<comment>", "<lang>": "<comment>", ... }`

+Comments with language tags.
+The `comments` element is optional.
+Currently, "de", "en", "fr" and "it" are supported.

 Example for a resource definition: